flytbase/flytdocs/source/docs/FlytOS/FlytOS_install_update.rst

 FlytOS - Installation and Update
 ================================

 Currently FlytOS has been tested on two platforms: :ref:`FlytPOD<about flytpod>` and '`Pixhawk`_ + `ODROID-XU4`_'.
-Developers are welcomed to try FlytOS on 'Pixhawk + other ARM based companion computers'.
+Developers are encouraged to try FlytOS on 'Pixhawk + other ARM based companion computers'.

+.. _flytos install:

 FlytOS - Installation
 ---------------------